Remote predictability of quantum measurement outcomes: Pure entangled state versus its dephased counterpart

 \begin{proof} See Appendix \ref{app:A2}. \end{proof}

-Note that the choice, $q=1$, reduces the result of the theorem to the scenario where a complete dephasing channel acts on Alice's subsystem.
-Thus, nonlocal predictability for any projective measurement by Alice never increases when Alice's system of the shared maximally entangled state goes any amount of dephasing.
+Note that the choice $q=1$ reduces the result of the theorem to the scenario where a complete dephasing channel acts on Alice's subsystem.
+Thus, remote predictability for any projective measurement by Alice never increases when Alice's system of the shared maximally entangled state undergoes any amount of dephasing.